 - Water absorption is very low, it appears only on the part wherein the insulation is defaced.

 - Water vapor permanence is low making water intrusion nearly impossible

 - And, it is non-wicking.
 In case of water intrusion, the water is easily confined to the entry point and does not compromise the entire system.

 - Chemical Resistant.
 Phenolic foam has also inert and stable nature.
 Phenolic foams had been widely used in food preparation installation since it contains no fibers.
-High concentration solutions of both acid and alkali can cause discoloration and swelling in the insulation’s surface.
+High concentration solutions of both acid and alkali can cause discoloration and swell in the insulation’s surface.

-- Fire resistant.
+- Fire-resistant.
 They have low spread quality when caught by fire.
 The aluminum facing usually adds to its fire resistance.
-It has also low smoke emission, low to no amount of toxic gas emission and no dripping of insulation during the pyrolysis hvac duct board suppliers.
+It has also low smoke emission, low to no amount of toxic gas emission, and no dripping of insulation during the pyrolysis HVAC duct board suppliers.

-The phenolic foam foamed-in-insulation has rather high R-value of R-4.8 per inch for a foamed-in insulation, and only utilizes air as its foaming agent.
-However, it possesses a major drawback that it is often not entertained during planning of insulation.
+The phenolic foam foamed-in-insulation has rather a high R-value of R-4.8 per inch for foamed-in insulation, and only utilizes air as its foaming agent.
+However, it possesses a major drawback that it is often not entertained during the planning of insulation.
 Its shrinkage after curing can go up to 2%.
 It is always important to note that may some advantages can be a disadvantage if not properly applied.
-These various advantages of using the phenolic foam, however still lie on various details such as layout of the building, climate of home’s location and budget of course.
+These various advantages of using the phenolic foam, however still lie on various details such as the layout of the building, climate of home’s location, and budget of course.
 It is needless to point out that in order to maximize this advantages, it is wise to ask help in professionals in planning the home’s insulation systems.